vendia/blog/posts/2022-12-16-creating-a-culture-of-learning.md

     culture of learning for our colleagues and customers.
   keywords: Creating a culture of learning
 updatedBy: alexa-vendia
-updatedAt: 2023-01-05T00:40:35.730Z
+updatedAt: 2023-01-05T00:41:21.353Z
 id: adcfc398-f98b-4e39-81a6-867b11472d71
 ---

 As many leading technology companies know, a [learning culture](https://cloud.google.com/architecture/devops/devops-culture-learning-culture) drives higher software delivery and organizational performance.
-To truly establish a learning _culture_, an organization must embrace their set of shared attitudes, values, goals, and practices — the qualities that characterize them as an institution..
+To truly establish a learning *culture*, an organization must embrace their set of shared attitudes, values, goals, and practices — the qualities that characterize them as an institution..

-The [2014 State of DevOps Report](https://services.google.com/fh/files/misc/state-of-devops-2014.pdf) found that "[c]ultural practices and norms that characterize high-trust organizations — good information flow, cross-functional collaboration, shared responsibilities, learning from failures, and encouragement of new ideas — are the same as those at the heart of DevOps."
+The [2014 State of DevOps Report](https://services.google.com/fh/files/misc/state-of-devops-2014.pdf) found that "\[c]ultural practices and norms that characterize high-trust organizations — good information flow, cross-functional collaboration, shared responsibilities, learning from failures, and encouragement of new ideas — are the same as those at the heart of DevOps."
 Almost a decade later, those same practices and norms are equally relevant to establishing a learning culture, and it's no surprise that most organizations that embrace a DevOps culture inherently embrace a learning culture.

 At Vendia, we're actively and intentionally creating a learning culture.
 This is a ground-up undertaking.
 It starts with our values and ends with a feedback loop as we export what we've learned to others.
 Here's how it all comes together.

 ## Trust